Why is my tree drainage problems

 Landscaping

-The answer to 'why is my tree drainage problems' is that poor drainage around a tree can lead to a variety of issues, including root rot, stunted growth, and even tree death.
-Common causes include soil compaction, changes in grade, and inadequate drainage infrastructure.
+The answer to 'why is my tree drainage problems' is that poor drainage around a tree's root zone can lead to a variety of issues, including root rot, nutrient deficiencies, and even tree death.
+Common causes of tree drainage problems include soil compaction, high water tables, and improper grading or landscaping around the tree.

 Frequently Asked Questions